Web Scraping: Overview and Effects of Website Scrapers

 Web scraping is primarily HTTP GET-based

 Web scraping is affected by sending multiple HTTP GET requests to the server or URI under attack.
-Usually, and on a typical domain, most of the transactions are HTTP GET requests.
+Usually, and on a specific domain, most transactions are HTTP GET requests.

 It means that the Bot mitigation solution that you employ must process all the HTTP GET transactions.
 It must hold all of them.

-As a result, effects to both efficacy and scalability are introduced.
+As a result, effects on both efficacy and scalability are introduced.

 · Efficacy: Since many bot mitigation solutions rely on HTTP POST to send device fingerprinting logic, they miss most of the attack signals from HTTP GET.

 · Scale: Again, most bot mitigation solutions have an appliance component designed with POST transaction capabilities.
 Therefore, they are not scalable.
-They require to be oversized significantly to handle the traffic for medium to large websites.
+They must be significantly oversized to handle the traffic for medium to large websites.

 It can happen anywhere within a website